France decision guide

 Choose when

-Use Paris Guide for the city layer, then pick one regional product only if the trip has enough nights to slow down.
+Keep Paris as the main base, then add one region only when the trip has enough nights to slow down without rushing either stay.

 Avoid